 We advise you on the acquisition of a suitable site and come up with utilisation strategy plans and real estate development concepts.
 We conduct due diligence and profitability analyses and also offer cost estimates.
 During the planning phase, we complete the building permit procedure (re-assignments, etc.), liaise with the authorities and architects, advise you on financing, and create a project structure.

 During the implementation phase, we assume responsibility for awarding contracts and sorting the necessary insurance.
 We also coordinate the tasks of all planners, craftsmen and suppliers during the construction phase while keeping a careful eye on the construction quality, deadlines, and costs.
 We develop marketing concepts for residential and commercial real estate.
 The marketability of the project is essential, and market surveys are conducted at an early stage to ensure that the property is developed in line with the end client’s preferences.
 Our employees deal with sales in conjunction with other distribution partners including agencies.
-The personal and professional support provided throughout the project is the USP of the Sans Souci Group.
+The personal and professional support provided throughout the project is the USP of the Sans Souci Sphere.

 Hotel Sans Souci Wien